This tutorial is part 2 of 2 in this series.

 When it comes to Apollo Server for Node.js with Express, Koa, Hapi or something else, there are several alternatives you can checkout.
 Obviously these come with their own advantages and disadvantages whereas these things are not covered here.

-- express-graphql: The library provides you with the lower level API to connect your GraphQL layer to your Express middleware.
-It takes the pure GraphQL.js reference implementation for defining your GraphQL schema whereas Apollo Server builds up on top of this to simplify it for you.
+express-graphql: The library provides a lower-level API to connect GraphQL layers to Express middleware.
+It takes the pure GraphQL.js reference implementation for defining GraphQL schemas, where Apollo Server simplifies it for developers.

 Did the article help you?
 Share it with your friends on social media , support me on Patreon, become a React developer with my books